MSc Strategy, Change and LeadershipFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Graduates from our MSc Strategy Change and Leadership have progressed their careers to achieve promotions from management roles into more senior roles where they are leading major organisations and processes.
 Others apply their learning to pursue a leadership career in a new sector or organisation.
+The opportunities are endless.

 Many business owners and Managing Directors who have graduated from the programme have been able to make a powerful impact with positive results for their organisation, whether that’s increasing profits, expanding the customer base or improving their brand’s profile.